ElizaWielocha/Fleury-Algorithm/README.md

 Graphic program to perform Fleury Algorithm on undirected and directed graphs.

-Fleury Algorithm -> Finds an Euler path/cycle in a graph.

-It involves removing edges from the graph that are not bridges and adding them to the list until all edges in the graph are removed.
+Fleury Algorithm -> Finds an Euler path/cycle in a graph.\nIt involves removing edges from the graph that are not bridges and adding them to the list until all edges in the graph are removed.

 A bridge is an edge through which you cannot go to the next vertex because, there is no way back from it.